Florida Closing Costs Guide

 hash-markSeller Closing Costs in Florida

-• Transfer tax/documentary stamp fees – this price can vary dramatically, and it’s the cost paid to the local county when the deed transfer is recorded.
+• Transfer tax: The Florida Transfer tax/documentary stamp fee will also have to be paid to the local county when the deed transfer is recorded.
 For all Florida counties except for Miami-Dade, this is $.70 per $100 paid for the property.
 For Miami-Dade County, it’s $.60 per $100 for single-family homes, plus a surcharge for other property types

 Typically, the buyer closing costs in Florida will add up to around 1-3% of the purchase price.
 Florida buyer closing costs include appraisal fees, loan origination fees, inspection fees, and recording fees.
 Cash buyers will pay the lowest closing costs.
 In Florida, cash buyers will pay less than 1% in closing costs.